WICG/manifest-incubations/borderless/explainer.md

 For the **managed** context, permission prompts can be by-passed with a policy set by an admin and later on edited in the app’s settings.
 For the **unmanaged** context, the Window management API permission must be granted.

+In case the Window management permission is not provided, the app will act like a `standalone` app as Isolated Web Apps do not support being opened in `browser` mode.

 #### Enabling Window Management